Proca stars in excited states: The Einstein-Proca Model

 Based on the previous definitions, and manipulating the Proca field equations~\eqref{ProcaFieldEqs} together with the Lorenz condition~\eqref{ProcaLorentzCondit}, we can obtain the following set of time evolution equations for the Proca potentials and fields:

-with $d/dt := \partial_{t} - \pounds_{\vec{\beta}}$, and where $D_{i}$ is the three-dimensional covariant derivative compatible with the spatial metric $\gamma_{ij}$ and $K$ is the trace of the extrinsic curvature tensor $K_{ij}$.
+with $d/dt := \partial_{t} - \pounds_{\vec{\beta}}$ with $\pounds_{\vec{\beta}}$ the Lie derivative with respect to the shift vector, and where $D_{i}$ is the three-dimensional covariant derivative compatible with the spatial metric $\gamma_{ij}$, and $K$ is the trace of the extrinsic curvature tensor $K_{ij}$.
 Notice that again we only consider the spatial components of the electric and magnetic fields.

 Furthermore, we also obtain the Gauss~\eqref{GaussConstraint} and magnetic~\eqref{MagneticConstraint} constraints: